LUC4R4T0R/TDDexample/README.md

 # TDDexample
 Git Repo for SE exercise 2.2

+Experiencing tested driven development for the first time.